-Areas with above average renters and moderate incomes (e.g. Motetema) might mean families which are ready for more formal rental options.
+Areas with above average renters and moderate incomes (Kuruman SP and Mothibistad) might mean families which are ready for more formal rental options.

-Ratios of households (from StatsSA) to properties (from the deeds registry) - the red bar - can show degrees of limited supply or informality, as such the informal settlements in Kikvorschfontein have high populations, few registered properties and low incomes.
+Ratios of households (from StatsSA) to properties (from the deeds registry) - the red bar - can show degrees of limited supply or informality, such as the informal settlements in Ga-Segonyana NU, which have high populations, few registered properties and low incomes.
+The suburb with the highest number of households is Seoding SP with almost 2,500 households, which does not have a single registered property in the area.